-Confidentiality is a client's right and the responsibility of the Applied Psychology student, and behavioral health care team members.
-Any information in written, oral, or electronic form about a client's physical, emotional, or mental health or treatment is considered confidential and should be shared only in a private area among behavioral healthcare providers involved in the care and treatment of the client.
+Confidentiality is a client's right and the responsibility of the Applied Psychology student, and academic/ behavioral health care team members.
+Any information in written, oral, or electronic form about a client's physical, emotional, or mental health or treatment is considered confidential and should be shared only in a private area among treatment team members involved in the care and treatment of the client.
 This information must be handled discretely and privately and protected against theft, loss, or inappropriate disclosure.

-Applied Psychology students, by virtue of the educational process, will routinely have access to protected health information (PHI) of clients under their care at a variety of clinical agencies.
+Applied Psychology students, by virtue of the educational process, will routinely have access to protected health information (PHI) of clients under their care at a variety of academic, community, and clinical agencies.
 In accordance with the requirements of the Health Insurance Portability and Accountability Act of 1996, Applied Psychology students will participate in annual educational review sessions regarding confidentiality and HIPAA regulations.
 Documentation of participation in the review sessions will be retained in the student's file.
-Students sign a confidentiality agreement at the start of the PSAP 280 course in the Applied Psychology program which is retained in their file.
-Students will comply with the Confidentiality Policies and HIPAA regulations at the clinical internship site where they are assigned.
+Students will comply with the Confidentiality Policies and HIPAA regulations at the service learning/ internship sites where they are assigned.
+In addition, students sign a confidentiality agreement at the start of the PSAP 280 course in the Applied Psychology program, which is retained in their file.

-Assignments that include client-related information must be handled securely to avoid unnecessary or inadvertent disclosure and will not include client identifying information.
-Student-written progress notes will also not include identifying information.
+Assignments that include client-related information must be handled securely to avoid unnecessary or inadvertent disclosure.
+No submitted assignment in the Applied Psychology program should include client identifying information.
+Applied Psychology students should take special care that their written progress notes do not include identifying information.